-Star Wars: Knights of the Old Republic - Remake: All details
+Star Wars Knights of the Old Republic - Remake: Everything you need to know

 Star Wars: Knights of the Old Republic Remake: Trailer and release date

-The above trailer debuted during a Sony showcase live-stream looking at the future of the PlayStation 5 in September 2021, and it provoked an absolute rush of enthusiasm, not least because it opened the entire show.
+The above trailer debuted during a Sony showcase live stream looking at the future of the PlayStation 5 in September 2021.
+It provoked an absolute rush of enthusiasm, not least because it opened the entire show.

 It's only a short teaser trailer, though, and sadly doesn't end with any sort of a timeline for when we can expect the game.

-Compared to other announcements during the event, we think that means even a 2022 release date looks a remote possibility at this stage.
-Hopefully we might get the remake in 2023, though.
+In late July 2022, reliable Bloomberg reporter Jason Schreier broke the news that the game has apparently been placed on pause by its developers, with no timeline in place for its release after the firing of some senior staff on the project.

+This was then followed up in August 2022 by the news that publisher Embracer was in fact moving the game's development away from Aspyr, handing it to a team from Saber Interactive that had been supporting development already.

 Star Wars: Knights of the Old Republic Remake: Platforms

 The single biggest bit of news about the game so far, and by far, is that it will be a console exclusive for Sony - the KOTOR remake is only coming to PlayStation 5, and not to Xbox.
-Of course, that might mean it's a timed exclusive rather than permanent, but at least at launch it'll be a filip for PS5 fans.
+Of course, that might mean it's a timed exclusive rather than permanent but, at least at launch, it'll be a boon for PS5 fans.

 However, we also know that the game will release on PC, so it's not like the PS5 will be the only place you can play it.